Rising Star (Indian TV series) season 1

 Rising Star is an Indian version of the international franchise series Rising Star, a reality television singing competition.

 The program format lets the viewers vote for contestants live via the television channel's mobile app.
-The show premiered on 4 February 2015 on Colors TV and airs on weekends at 9:00 pm.
-This is the first reality television show in India which involves Live Audience Voting.
+The show premiered on 4 February 2015 on Colors TV.

-Popular playback singer and music director Shankar Mahadevan, playback singer and actor Monali Thakur and actor-singer Diljit Dosanjh are the experts in the show.
+Playback singer and music director Shankar Mahadevan, playback singer and actor Monali Thakur and actor-singer Diljit Dosanjh are the experts in the show.
 This show marks as Diljit Dosanjh's television debut.
 The show is hosted by singer-actor Meiyang Chang and dancer-choreographer Raghav Juyal.

 Bannet Dosanjh became India's first Rising Star, won Rs.
 20 lakhs and also an opportunity to sing a song in an upcoming Vishesh Films movie.
-Maithili Thakur was declared as the first runner-up.
+Maithili Thakur was declared the first runner-up.

-Season Overview
+Season overview

-The Live Auditions
+Live auditions

-The Live auditions began on 4 February 2017 and lasted for 8 episodes.
+The live auditions began on 4 February 2017 and lasted for 8 episodes.